schafevormfenster/entre/app/api/print/showcase/poster/description/showcase-poster.description.md

 ### Handling of Dynamic Parts

 1.  **Community Name:** The layout adapts to the length of the name.
-Short names (*"Güst"*) appear on one line.
-Longer names (*"Torgelow-Holländerei"*) wrap onto a second line.
+Short names (*"Güst"*) appear on one line with larger font size.
+Longer names (*"Torgelow-Holländerei"*) wrap onto a second line with a smaller font size.
 This wrapping pushes the smartphone mockup slightly lower on the page, but the overall structure remains intact.
 2.  **Smartphone Event List:** The content *inside* the smartphone screen is dynamic, displaying events relevant to the specific community featured on the poster.
 The list format (date, time, title, location) remains consistent.
 3.  **QR Code:** This is dynamic and unique for each community, presumably linking to their specific online calendar or information source referenced by the poster.

 ## Resources